kishanrajeev/AI-Shape-Detector/README.md

 # AI Shape Detector

-This project is a Python script that uses Keras and TensorFlow to train a Convolutional Neural Network (CNN) on the CIFAR-10 dataset.
+This project is a Python script that uses Keras and TensorFlow to train a Convolutional Neural Network (CNN) on the CIFAR-10 dataset for shape detection in images.
 The trained model is then evaluated on the test set and saved to the project directory.

 ## Getting Started